 One pilot per drone

 There is another logistical problem, PiC.
 Current rules are fairly simple, there must be one Pilot in Command for every drone in the sky.
-The PiC does not have to actually be piloting the drone, buy they must be involved in the operation.
+The PiC does not have to actually be piloting the drone, buy they must be involved in the operation, and they are legally responsible for everything that the drone does in the sky.

 Relying on powerful flight management systems and ground control software is not unrealistic, technically speaking, but the laws are not there yet.